 Complications: You've got snakes for fingers on (presumably) half of your hands for about five minutes, or until their venom is drained during combat.
 This can be inconvenient, and prevents any spellcasting that requires gesturing with both hands.
 It's also likely to evoke comment from bystanders, and you may be suspected of being some kind of horrible mutant or shapeshifting serpent monster.

-Design Commentary: Most caster will probably prefer to use the "cursed object" mode rather than engaging in melee themselves.
+Design Commentary: Most casters will probably prefer to use the "cursed object" mode rather than engaging in melee themselves.
 You can absolutely pull shenanigans like (having said the password yourself earlier so it's safe for you to hold) handing a cursed coin to an unsuspecting victim, so its utility goes well beyond just protecting your wallet or setting static traps.
 As long as a creature touches the object with their hand the magic will trigger, but watch out for (say) things with manipulatory tentacles or pincers.

 Some other characters might actually get an upgrade in effectiveness by hitting things with a handful of snakes rather than a sword.
 The poison effect is a really strong debuff, even if won't directly kill a target (although a bunch of snakebites might).
 Things that are immune or resistant to poison are much harder to deal with, of course.
 If you have this spell cast on you more than once you can attack with each transformed hand once per round, and if you somehow have more than two hands you can benefit from separate castings on all of them.